anthares101/write-ups-page/docs/TryHackMe!/YearOfTheJellyfish.md

 snap    2.32.5+18.04
 snapd   2.32.5+18.04 <---- https://www.exploit-db.com/exploits/46362
 ```
-The snapd version ended up being the key.
-Using my php `pty` thing i executed the script and...
+The snapd version ended up being the key, it was vulnerable to an exploit called Dirty Sock.
+Using my php `pty` thing i executed the exploit and...

 ```
       ___  _ ____ ___ _   _     ____ ____ ____ _  _